perfan/perfan.github.io/index.md

   </p>
 </div>
 <br style="line-height:10%;">

-I'm a PhD student in machine learning at [Oxford](http://www.ox.ac.uk/), supervised by [Yee Whye Teh](http://www.stats.ox.ac.uk/~teh/) and [Arnaud Doucet](https://www.stats.ox.ac.uk/~doucet/) and funded by [Google DeepMind](https://deepmind.com/).
+I'm a Grad student and research assistant at [UofT](https://www.utoronto.ca/), supervised by [Markus Bussmann](https://www.mie.utoronto.ca/faculty_staff/bussmann/).

+My main research interest is on machine learning for scientific computing, the so-called Scientific Machine Learning, that embraces Physics-based and Data-driven modeling for Computational Physics, with focus on discovering physics of fluids and controlling flow behaviours through Deep Reinforcement Learning.
+Highly skilled in Software Development with expertise in Parallel Programming.
+Knowledgeable in many facets of High Performance Computing, including shared and distributed memory paradigms.

 My recent research interests include invertible neural networks, flow-based models  and [continuous depth neural networks](https://arxiv.org/abs/1904.01681).
 I'm also interested in the intersection of physics and machine learning and especially how we can build models that combine learning from data with physical principles.
 I've also worked on [neural rendering](https://arxiv.org/abs/2006.07630) during an internship at [Apple](https://apple.com/) and am very interested in how we can use graphics renderers to make computer vision algorithms more robust and interpretable.

-Previously, I've worked on [disentanglement](https://arxiv.org/abs/1804.00104), [inpainting](https://arxiv.org/abs/1802.03065) and its [applications](https://arxiv.org/abs/1810.03728) to various physical problems.

-Before my PhD, I worked for 2 years as a machine learning scientist at [STIC](http://www.slb.com/about/rd/technology/stic.aspx) in the Bay Area.
-I studied [computational maths](https://icme.stanford.edu/) at [Stanford University](https://www.stanford.edu/) and theoretical physics at [Imperial College](https://www.imperial.ac.uk/).
+Before my Grad studies, I worked years as a undergraduate student at [University of Tehran](https://ut.ac.ir/en) with [Mehrdad Raisee Dehkordi](https://scholar.google.com/citations?user=io_-4-4AAAAJ&hl=en) on model reduction for turbulence modeling using machine learning techniques, where I studied [Mechanical Engineering](https://me.ut.ac.ir/en/home/) and [Computer Science](https://ut.ac.ir/en/page/363/school-of-mathematics-statistics-and-computer-science).

 ### Contact

-My email is _emilien.dupont (at) stats.ox.ac.uk_
+My email is _pirmorad (at) mie.utoronto.ca_